|

 lid and that the antenna hole is filled with foam and the power lead hole has

+silicone sealing it.
 Here you can see the

 brace Joe fashioned to keep the battery from sliding around inside the ice